Windows 10 version 1709 (or “Fall Creators

 Update”) has introduced the “Files On-Demand” feature, only for NTFS physical

-drives.
-It allows users to see all their files stored on OneDrive from within
+Users can see all their files stored on

 The Status column is added automatically by